mathias636/Code-Training/README.md

 # Code Training

-All my exercises and notes through small steps done ever yday
+All my exercises and notes through small steps done every day

 🎯 Objective: To do a single exercise every day for 30 minutes, using VIM and one main language, Java.